rovertm/Market-Revenue-Model/README.md

 ## Licensing & Authors <a name="licensing"></a>

-All repo assets were were developed by me and are open to all for use.
+All repo assets were developed by me and are open to all for use.